arsamsarabi/arsam-cli/README.md

-# Arsam's resume as an interactive terminal app
+# Arsam's portfolio as an interactive terminal app

 ## Installation